sanzo1/ML4Trading/README.md

 * mc3h1_defeat_learners: Explores and generates data sets that demonstrate the strengths and weaknesses of Linear Regression and Random Forests.

 * mc3p2_qlearning_robot: Python implementation of Q-Learning algorithm with Dyna.
-Q-Learning is a reinforcement learning algorithm that operates on a "model-free" basis.
-It basically works by running iterative experiments (and, in my case, simulations) based on a reward system to determine the optimal solution.
+Q-Learning is a reinforcement learning algorithm that  works by running iterative experiments (and, in my case, simulations) based on a reward system to determine the optimal solution.
 For this project, I implemented Q-Learning to determine the best path out of a given maze design.